 “We chose barn lights because of their modern form, yet traditional farmhouse appearance,” Ryan explains.
 “We wanted to use a gooseneck light to signify the entrance because our front door is a side entrance not visible from the curb.”
 The black finish on both the gooseneck and pendants matches the windows and doors perfectly.

-On the small rear porch, Ryan chose another classic — the Intermediate Schoolhouse Flush Mount Light.
+On the small rear porch, Ryan chose another classic — the Primary Schoolhouse Semi-Flush Mount Light.